EduardoSP6/Safira-ORM/README.md

 Based on the principles of relational object mapping (ORM), makes the developers have more productivity in the development of their software, since it is not necessary to worry so much about transactions with the database.

-It has RDD support: SqlRdd and ADO, for a while.
-It works with hash tables in the 90% to manipulate the data.
+Features:

+* Databases suported: Mysql/Mariadb.
+* RDD's supported: SqlRdd and ADO.
+* Increase in production using hash tables.
-Easy to integrate with your software.
+* Easy to integrate with your software.

-* Copyright 2017 Eduardo P. Sales <eduardo.sp6@gmail.com>
+* Copyright 2017.
+Author: Eduardo P. Sales   <eduardo.sp6@gmail.com>

 Integration: